okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 ## Upgrade to the third generation

-> **Note:** If you have a new Okta Identity Engine org, the third-generation Sign-In Widget isn't enabled by default.
+> **Note:** If you have a new Okta Identity Engine org, the third generation Sign-In Widget isn't enabled by default.

 To upgrade to the third generation: